cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

 Follow redirects if returned by the origin.
-Only valid if `type` is "http" or "https".
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#follow_redirects LoadBalancerMonitor#follow_redirects}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#follow_redirects LoadBalancerMonitor#follow_redirects}

 ---

 ##### `header`<sup>Optional</sup> <a name="header" id="@cdktf/provider-cloudflare.loadBalancerMonitor.LoadBalancerMonitor.Initializer.parameter.header"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-cloudflare.loadBalancerMonitor.LoadBalancerMonitorHeader">LoadBalancerMonitorHeader</a>]]
+- *Type:* typing.Union[cdktf.IResolvable, typing.Mapping[typing.List[str]]]

-header block.
+The HTTP request headers to send in the health check.

+It is recommended you set a Host header by default.
+The User-Agent header cannot be overridden.
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#header LoadBalancerMonitor#header}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#header LoadBalancerMonitor#header}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.loadBalancerMonitor.LoadBalancerMonitor.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#id LoadBalancerMonitor#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---